Open-EO/openeo.org/documentation/draft/glossary.md

 Having these properties available allows to easily resample from one data cube to another for example.

+Dimension labels are either of type number or string, including all sub types such as integers or temporal strings.
+Additional data types may be allowed in the future.

 ### `apply`: processes that do not change dimensions

 Math process that does not reduce or change anything to the array